abasired/Traffic_sign_classifier/writeup_template.md

 #### Data preparation

-* First step: I convert images into grayscale to remove any discrepancy due to color in original images.
+* Convert images into grayscale to remove any discrepancy due to color in original images.
 * Feature normalization: All the pixel intensities are normalized to have better convergence of gradient decent algorithm.
 * Data augmentation : Added additional data as the distribution of images in training set is not completely uniform.
-    ** Image translation
+    1. Image translation
-    ** image rotation
+    2. image rotation
-    ** Gaussian filter
+    3. Gaussian filter
-    ** Bluring image
+    4. Blurring image

-The sample images after data augmentation as follows:
+The sample images after data augmentation are as follows:

 ![alt text][image10]

 #### Model architecture and hyper-parameter info
 I used a standard Lenet architecture.
-My final model consisted of the following layers:
+Final model consisted of the following layers:

 | Layer         			|     Description	        						|
 |:---------------------:	|:---------------------------------------------:	|